ComputeCanada/magic_castle/docs/README.md

 **Warning**: although the instance creation process is finished once Terraform outputs the connection information, you will not be able to connect and use the cluster immediately.
 The instance creation is only the first phase of the cluster-building process.
-The provisioning: the creation of the user accounts, installation of FreeIPA, Slurm, configuration of JupyterHub, etc.; takes around 15 minutes after the instances are created.
+The configuration: the creation of the user accounts, installation of FreeIPA, Slurm, configuration of JupyterHub, etc.; takes around 15 minutes after the instances are created.

-You can follow the provisioning process on the issuance by looking at:
+Once it is booted, you can follow an instance configuration process by looking at:

 * `/var/log/cloud-init-output.log`
 * `journalctl -u puppet`

-once the instances are booted.

-If unexpected problems occur during provisioning, you can provide these logs to the authors of Magic Castle to help you debug.
+If unexpected problems occur during configuration, you can provide these logs to the authors of Magic Castle to help you debug.

 ### 8.1 Deployment Customization